US tariffs on Mexico, Canada and China take effect, opening door to painful trade war

 By Elisabeth Buchwald, CNN

 (CNN) — President Donald Trump’s blanket 25% tariffs on Mexico and Canada took effect on Tuesday, an extraordinary action aimed at bringing America’s top trading partners to heel.
-But it threatens to weaken the North American economy, including that of the United States, at a time of significant stress.
+But it threatens to weaken the North American economy, including that of the United States, at a time of significant stress for inflation-weary consumers.

 “While President Trump gave both Canada and Mexico ample opportunity to curb the dangerous cartel activity and influx of lethal drugs flowing into our country, they have failed to adequately address the situation,” according to a statement released by the White House shortly before the tariffs took effect.

-The tariffs come at a time when inflation remains problematic.
+But the tariffs come at a time when inflation remains stubbornly high.
 Americans, and the US economy as a whole, are on shakier ground, as evidenced by recent data.

 The only goods that won’t face a 25% tariff from Canada are energy-related items such as crude oil, one of the top goods the US imports from there.
-Instead, they’ll face a 10% tariff.
+Instead, they’ll be subject to a 10% tax.

 Fresh produce, cars and car parts and electronics, including phones and computers, are among the top goods the US imports from Mexico, Canada and China that will now face tariffs between 20% and 25%.

-Beijing retaliated on Tuesday by announcing 15% tariffs on chicken, wheat, corn, and cotton, according to a statement from the State Council Tariff Commission.
-Additionally, a 10% tariff on “sorghum, soybeans, pork, beef, aquatic products, fruits, vegetables, and dairy products,” took effect, it said.
+Beijing retaliated on Tuesday by announcing 15% tariffs on chicken, wheat, corn, and cotton imports from the US, according to a statement from the State Council Tariff Commission.
+Additionally, a 10% tariff on “sorghum, soybeans, pork, beef, aquatic products, fruits, vegetables, and dairy products,” was also imposed, it said.

 Separately, China’s Ministry of Commerce said it added 15 American companies, including drone maker Skydio, to its export control list, which would bar Chinese companies from exporting dual-use equipment to them.